 - Josefov the Jewish neighborhood in the northwest part of Old Town here you will find many beautiful houses, synagogues and the statue of Franz Kafka (Czech writer 1883-1924).

 - Wenceslas Square (Václavské náměstí) is one of the main squares in Prague.
 A World Heritage Site where many historical events took place.
-On the uphill end of the square you will see the National Museum, which building is currently (September 2016) under renovation.
+On the uphill end of the square you will see the National Museum, which was renovated between 2016 and 2019.

 - Close the Prague Castle (see above) there are many other sights worth visiting, such as the Cathedral of Saint Vitus, Golden Gate, the Old Royal Palace, Saint George Basilica and the Golden Lane.

 - Strahov Monastery at Strahovské nádvoří 1/132, especially its stunning Library.
 Worth the steep walk up the hills, good for your calf muscles!
 The entrance fee will be higher if you want to take pictures.

 - Petřínská rozhledna a.k.a.
 Petřín watch tower at Petřínské sady for a breathtaking view of the city.
 The tower is not far from Strahov Monastery (west of the river).

 - Kampa is an island in the Vltava River with live music during long summer evenings.
 In the Kampa area you will also find the Bronze Babies of David Černý, a museum, restaurants with nice view on the Charles Bridge (especially for dinner, see Restaurants below), houses from the 17th and 18th centuries, lots of green, etc. Go and enjoy!